Evolutionary Algorithms Are Significantly More Robust to Noise When They Ignore It: Preliminaries

 We consider a simple elitist evolutionary algorithm called the \oea.
 This algorithm stores one individual $x$ (we call it the \emph{parent} individual), which is initialized with a random bit string.
 Then until some stopping criterion is met\footnote{Similar to many other theoretical studies, we do not define the stopping criterion, but we assume that it does not stop before it finds an optimal solution.} it performs iterations, and in each iteration it creates offspring $y$ by applying a mutation operator to $x$.
 If the value of the optimized function on $y$ is not worse than its value on $x$, then $y$ replaces $x$ as the parent for the next iteration.
 Otherwise $x$ stays as the parent individual.
 The optimized function is called the \emph{fitness function} and its value on any individual $x$ is called the \emph{fitness} of $x$.
 In the rest of the paper we assume that function $f$ optimized by the \oea is \leadingones.

-We consider two mutation operators, which in some sense similar to the two noise models. \textbf{One-bit mutation} flips exactly one bit chosen u.a.r. \textbf{Standard bit mutation} flips each bit independently from other bits with probability $\frac{\chi}{n}$, where $\chi$ is a parameter of the mutation.
+We consider two mutation operators, which in some sense similar to the two noise models. \textbf{One-bit mutation} flips exactly one bit chosen uniformly at random. \textbf{Standard bit mutation} flips each bit independently from other bits with probability $\frac{\chi}{n}$, where $\chi$ is a parameter of the mutation.
 We call $\frac{\chi}{n}$ the \emph{mutation rate}.

-Previous theoretical analyses of the \oea in noisy environments assumed that the fitness of the parent is re-evaluated in each iteration when it is compared it with its offspring.
+Previous theoretical analyses of the \oea in noisy environments assumed that the fitness of the parent is re-evaluated in each iteration when it is compared with its offspring.
 In particular, Sudholt showed in~\cite{Sudholt21} that the \oea optimizes \leadingones in $\Theta(n^2) \cdot e^{\Theta(\min(n, pn^2))}$, where $p < \frac{1}{2}$ is the probability that prior noise occurs.
 Since for one-bit noise we have $p = q$ and for bitwise noise we have $p = \Theta(\min(1, q))$, this implies that for both noise models with $q = \omega(\frac{\log(n)}{n^2})$, the runtime of the \oea is super-polynomial.

 Since that result by Sudholt indicated that the \oea with re-evaluations is not robust to even very small noise rates, we are interested in the behavior of the algorithm when it always uses the first evaluated value for the parent $x$ until this parent is not replaced with a new individual.
 This approach, in some sense, is similar to using the \oea on a noisy function without being aware that it is noisy (or just ignoring this fact).
 The pseudocode of the \oea using this approach is shown in Algorithm~\ref{alg:pseudo}.